No Doc and Low Doc Mortgage Loans

 A no-doc mortgage rate may cost as much as three percent more than a conventional rate, depending on the size of the down payment, credit score, assets and how much the borrower is willing to disclose about their employment.

 At Alpine Mortgage, we offer a variety of reduced documentation and alternative documentation mortgage loans.
-If you are interested in learning more about these loan options, call us at (800) 876-LOAN or click here to have one of our mortgage specialists contact you.
+If you are interested in learning more about these loan options, call us at (800) 876-LOAN or click here to have one of our no doc mortgage specialists contact you.